PyCQA/isort/README.md

 Finally, as of version 3.0 isort supports editorconfig files using the standard syntax defined here: http://editorconfig.org/

-You can also place any standard isort configuration parameters within a .editorconfig file under the *.py section and they will be honored.
+Meaning you place any standard isort configuration parameters within a .editorconfig file under the *.py section and they will be honored.

 Multi line output modes